Kodrillar/Intola/README.md

 The server powering Intola can be found <a href='https://github.com/Kodrillar/intola-server'>here</a>.
 It is written in Javascript using <a href='https://nodejs.org/en/'>Node.js</a>, <a href='https://expressjs.com/'>Express.js</a> and, <a href='https://www.datastax.com/products/datastax-astra'>Astra DB</a> (Datastax's Cassandra Database-as-a-service).

-# Got a problem?
+# Spotted a bug?

-If you need any help, feel free to file an issue.
+Feel free to file an issue.